thimc/chip9/README.md

 CHIP-8 emulator for 9front / plan 9

-**Note: this project is a work in progress, I have tested it with a few ROMs but I cannot garuantee it will work with everything out there.**
+**Note: this project is a work in progress, I have tested it with a few ROMs but I cannot guarantee it will work with everything out there.**